cartesi/dave-monitoring/README.md

 ## Features

-- **Event Monitoring:** Watches for `commitmentJoined` events on the blockchain and detects disputes in tournaments.
+- **Event Monitoring:** Watches for `CommitmentJoined` events on the blockchain and detects disputes in tournaments.
 - **Balance Monitoring:** Checks if a specified node address has a critically low balance.
 - **Settlement Monitoring:** Monitors the `canSettle` and `getCurrentSealedEpoch` contract functions to detect when epochs can be settled or if there are issues with claims.
 - **Discord Notifications:** Sends alerts to a Discord channel via webhook when important events or issues are detected.